 Water is the most important nutrient in the body.
 Hydrating will replace what you are sweating out in your workout.
 It will lubricate your joints and regulate your body temperature.
 Drinking enough water will most certainly help with muscles recovery, avoiding fatigue and even headaches.

 Since there is not enough research on Cryotherapy beyond celebrity enthusiasm, ice baths are a well known recovery for an intense workout.
 Dipping into an ice bath for about 10 minutes, which will seem like a lifetime, will do wonders for your recovery.
 They are especially great after a long strenuous run.
 An ice pack or a bag of frozen peas is sufficient for injured, overstretched, inflamed muscles and can help shorten recovery time.
 It not only stops the inflammation but flushes the muscle of toxins as they warm up.

 Heat therapies promote blood flow and circulation to sore muscles.
-Heat can help relax those tight muscles and bring nutrients to the area faster and effective for chronic pain.
-Using a microwaveable heat pack or if you have access, hop into the hot tub for a fully relaxing experience.
+Heat can help relax those tight muscles and bring nutrients to the area faster and be effective for chronic pain.
+Use a microwaveable heat pack, or, if you have access, hop into the hot tub for a fully relaxing experience.

 - Heart health and longevity